ghaiklor/iterm-fish-fisher-osx/README.md

 Installs a lot of useful plugins for Fish Shell:

-- `await` function that waits for background jobs to finish with a nice spinner. i.e. `sleep 5 & await`.
 - `bass` plugin that makes easy to use utilities written for Bash Shell in Fish Shell.
 - `battery` function shows current level of the battery.
 - Plugin `done` that notifies you when the process is finished. i.e. you can run `npm install` command and switch back into your browser.
 When `npm install` is done, you will get OSX notification.